mundeSrushti/Hospital-Management/README.md

 # Hospital-Management
-this is a project of Hospital Management system
+This is a project of Hospital Management System